BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 Released
 ===========================

-A section that is released is visible to students; however students see only subsections within the section that are also released, and units that are published.
+A section that is released is visible to students; however, students see only subsections within the section that are also released, and units that are published.

-The following example shows how a released section is displayed in the outline, with a blue bar:
+The following example shows how a released section is displayed in the outline, summarized with a blue bar:

 .. image:: ../Images/section-released.png
  :alt: An unscheduled section